dscape/rewrite/README.md

                      </routes>
      Dispatches to : /resource/users.xqy?action=search&q=foo

-Member and set includes are not exclusive of each other and you can use as many as you want in your resources as you can see in the above example.
+Member and set includes are not exclusive of each other and you can use as many as you want in your resources.

 ####  ✔ 1.4. resource
 Some resource only expose a single item, e.g. your about page.
-While you might want to be able to perform CRUD actions on a about page there is only one about page so using resources would be useful.
+While you might want to be able to perform CRUD actions on a about page there is only one about page so using `resources` (plural) would be useless.

-When you create a resource in `rewrite` you expose these actions:
+When you create a `resource` in `rewrite` you expose these actions:

 <table>
   <tr>